-- 1 Select NAV INFO > Services. - 2 Select Offshore Services or Inland Services. - 3 If necessary, select the marine service category. - The chartplotter shows a list of the nearest locations and the distance and bearing to each. - 4 Select a destination to view more information about the destination, if available.

-You can use the arrow keys to scroll through the list of nearest destinations.
+- 1 Select Where To > Services. - 2 Select Offshore Services or Inland Services. - 3 If necessary, select the marine service category. - The chartplotter shows a list of the nearest locations and the distance and bearing to each. - 4 Select a destination to view more information about the destination, if available. - You can touch and drag up and down to scroll through the list of nearest destinations.